 “Customers are not only able to self-serve basic transactions, but also review and change tariffs, move their account when they move homes, manage payments, arrange smart meter installs, interact with consumption tools, facilitate messaging and much more.
 The level of fully automated functionality has evolved significantly over the last few years,” added Drinkwater.

-In 2017, following the time when Innogy npower’s infrastructure was hosted (or colocated) in one of its own data centres, Sungard AS proposed moving the npower infrastructure onto its Managed Cloud platform.
+In 2017, following the time when Innogy npower’s infrastructure was hosted (or colocated) in one of its own data centers, Sungard AS proposed moving the npower infrastructure onto its Managed Cloud platform.
 This satisfied npower’s desire to move away from a CapEx model to more of an OpEx one.
 To make this move successful, three criteria had to be met to support the partnership: availability, resiliency, and security.

 For availability, Sungard AS’ Enterprise Cloud Service (ECS) brought an enterprise class, multi-tenancy scalable IT infrastructure that provides a platform to deliver IaaS (Infrastructure as a Service).
 Customers need only buy committed resource pools (compute, memory and storage) to meet their specific requirements.
-Extra resource or burst capacity can be provisioned to a live environment, and any changes made to that environment are automatically replicated to the secondary site/data centre.
-In the event of a disaster, the live services can be activated within the secondary data centre, providing customers with a resilient solution without having to purchase additional hardware.
+Extra resource or burst capacity can be provisioned to a live environment, and any changes made to that environment are automatically replicated to the secondary site/data center.
+In the event of a disaster, the live services can be activated within the secondary data center, providing customers with a resilient solution without having to purchase additional hardware.

 “What makes Sungard AS stand out from other providers is its level of response,” said Ian Jordan, Digital Operations Manager, npower.
 “In the instance of a major incident, a bridge call with the respective teams happens very quickly and includes the engineers investigating it.
 This gives us a view into how the investigation is progressing and allows us to speak directly to the engineers rather than having to go through an intermediary.”